Fraud

 Since 2020, the OSC Contact Centre had a 270% increase in crypto-related complaints.

-8 red flags of crypto fraud
+8 red flags of investment-related crypto fraud

-- No trading experience needed: you’re told not to worry about a lack of trading knowledge.
+No trading experience needed: You’re told not to worry about a lack of trading knowledge.
 They tell you it’s all done automatically for you, so you don’t need to know anything.

-- Trojan horse: you’re told to download an app on your computer that actually gives the fraudsters access to your computer (such as AnyDesk).
+Asking for access to your computer: You’re told to download an app on your computer (such as AnyDesk) that actually gives the fraudsters access to your computer (often called a “Trojan horse” tactic).

-- Paying more to get less: you’re told you must provide more money before you can make any withdrawals.
+Paying more to get less: You’re told you must provide more money before you can make any withdrawals.

-- Disappearing act: you can’t reach anyone when you make a request to withdraw money.
+Disappearing act: You can’t reach anyone when you make a request to withdraw money.

 John